Geovation/mapup-database/README.md

-# MapUp database
+# UseMap database

-A database layer for the MapUp application, including creating the database and loading with data from the OS Downloads API.
+A database layer for the UseMap application, including creating the database and loading with data from the OS Downloads API.